Snaacky/thewiki/docs/advanced/muxing.md

    - Tracks will be randomly assigned a color to indicate what source they belong to.
    - Checking or unchecking a track will decide if it'll be kept or removed in the output file.
    - By default, anything you won't explicitly uncheck will be copied over to the new output file.
-   - Clicking on any track allows you to modify several properties in the [`Properties`](#properties) window on the right.
-It's important you get this right and it's covered in more details below.
+   - Clicking on any track allows you to modify several properties in the window on the right.
+It's important you get this right and it's covered in more details [below](#correct-tagging).

    [![](https://user-images.githubusercontent.com/78981416/242075905-711652cb-8fa5-4d4e-aea4-c44468f12bcc.png)](https://user-images.githubusercontent.com/78981416/242075905-711652cb-8fa5-4d4e-aea4-c44468f12bcc.png)